 - your level of interest in a given area

 - the extent to which you can scale up the offering, and

 - your ability to outsource some of the work.

 You then look at the market to see if there is enough available work to turn the offering into a business.

 I can’t stress enough that your service offerings should focus around things which interest you.
-Again, as stated in the section above, you’re likely to burn out and quit if you start engaging in activities that leave you looking as bored as this guy:
+Again, as stated in the section above, you’re likely to burn out and quit if you start engaging in activities that you find uninteresting.